-- 13.1 This Contract may not be amended or varied by the Parties except in accordance with this GC13 and as permitted by regulation 13 and/or 14 of the PSR Regulations. - 13.2 None of the provisions of this GC13 will entitle any Commissioner to decline to propose or to refuse to agree to a Variation which the Provider has a right to be offered under regulation 42B(6) of the 2012 Regulations. - 13.3 The Parties: - 13.3.1 may agree to vary any locally-agreed insertion, selection or content of the Particulars; and - 13.3.2 may not agree to vary any other provision of this Contract (including, for the avoidance of doubt, any part of the Service Conditions or the General Conditions). - 13.4 Subject to GC13.3, the provisions of this Contract may be varied at any time by a Variation Agreement signed by the Co-ordinating Commissioner on behalf of the Commissioners and by the authorised signatory of the Provider.
+- 13.1 This Contract may not be amended or varied by the Parties except in accordance with this GC13 and as permitted by regulation 13 and/or 14 of the PSR Regulations and/or section 74 of the Procurement Act 2023. - 13.2 None of the provisions of this GC13 will entitle any Commissioner to decline to propose or to refuse to agree to a Variation which the Provider has a right to be offered under regulation 42D of the 2012 Regulations. - 13.3 The Parties: - 13.3.1 may agree to vary any locally-agreed insertion, selection or content of the Particulars ; and - 13.3.2 may not agree to vary any other provision of this Contract (including, for the avoidance of doubt, any part of the Service Conditions or the General Conditions). - 13.4 Subject to GC13.3, the provisions of this Contract may be varied at any time by a Variation Agreement signed by the Co-ordinating Commissioner on behalf of the Commissioners and by the authorised signatory of the Provider.